Martin Luther’s Biblical Commentary: New Testament

 Review of the Literature

 The scholarly consideration of Luther as a biblical interpreter fully began with Karl Holl’s seminal 1921 essay, “Luther’s Significance for the Advance of the Art of Interpretation.”101 Holl gave a general assessment of Luther’s early exegesis, looking specifically at the use and critique of the traditional allegorical method as a pathway toward modern approaches to biblical interpretation.
 This work generated several studies on Luther’s exegesis, the most important of which was Gerhard Ebeling’s Evangelische Evangelienauslegung (1942).102 Like Holl, Ebeling was interested in the hermeneutical question of Luther’s use of allegory and focused particularly on his interpretation of the Gospel texts, especially in his preaching and postil collections.
-His argument, that Luther developed a method of interpretation that made allegory unnecessary, which could be further corroborated by his progressive eschewal of the same, continues to the be most influential line of disputation on the question.
+His argument, that Luther developed a method of interpretation that made allegory unnecessary, which could be further corroborated by his progressive eschewal of the same, continues to be the most influential line of disputation on the question.
 Further, Ebeling’s work inspired a new approach to Luther studies that considered his writings within the context of history of biblical interpretation.
 Alongside Ebeling resides the work of Walther von Loewenich, who published a study on Luther and Gospel of John—Luther und das johanneische Christentum (1935)103—and then a longer work on Luther’s interpretation of the Synoptic Gospels, Luther als Ausleger der Synoptiker (1954).104 In this work, von Loewenich attends to the postil literature and considers both methodological and theological issues in Luther’s exegesis.
 Finally, Jarsolav Pelikan authored the introductory volume to the American edition of Luther’s works, Luther the Expositor (1959).105 Pelikan gives a penetrating survey of Luther’s approach to the Scriptures and the various assumptions and themes that make his exegesis so distinctive and influential.

-The research on Luther’s early Romans lectures was initiated by Heinrich Denifle’s multi-volume Luther und Luthertum (1904–1909) and his critical assessment of a set of student notes from the lecture, newly discovered in the Vatican library.
+The research on Luther’s early Romans lectures was initiated by Heinrich Denifle’s multi-volume Luther und Luthertum (1904–1909) and his critical assessment of a set of student notes from the lectures, newly discovered in the Vatican library.
 The scholarly response included the rediscovery of Luther’s own handwritten manuscript of the lectures and some initial research, though the question of Luther’s theological breakthrough tended to dominate the interpretation.
 Leif Grane produced several helpful studies on Luther’s Romans lectures and use of Augustine, especially Modus Loquendi Theologicus (1975).106 Gabrielle Schmidt-Laube made a close comparison of Luther’s manuscript with the several versions of student notes to glean some insights into the content and method of the oral lectures themselves.107

-The first major study on Luther’s interpretation of Galatians was composed by Karin Bornkamm in 1963, who compared both the early and late commentaries, highlighting points of theological and methodological continuity and development.108 Kenneth Hagen, critical of the tendency in Luther research to assess Luther according to the canons of modern exegesis, examined the original printed editions (rather than the modern critical Weimar Ausgabe) and argued that both of Luther’s Galatians commentaries have more in common with the medieval, monastic reading of the sacra pagina than the beginnings of a modern critical method.109 A few other studies—Augustiji in 1982), Kunze in 2000)—have looked at Erasmus’ influence on Luther’s early interpretation of Galatians (and the reverse).110 Erik Herrmann has written a detailed examination of Luther’s early interpretation of the law in Galatians 3 and 4.
+The first major study on Luther’s interpretation of Galatians was composed by Karin Bornkamm in 1963, who compared both the early and late commentaries, highlighting points of theological and methodological continuity and development.108 Kenneth Hagen, critical of the tendency in Luther research to assess Luther according to the canons of modern exegesis, examined the original printed editions (rather than the modern critical Weimar Ausgabe) and argued that both of Luther’s Galatians commentaries have more in common with the medieval, monastic reading of the sacra pagina than the beginnings of a modern critical method.109 A few other studies—Augustiji in 1982, Kunze in 2000—have looked at Erasmus’ influence on Luther’s early interpretation of Galatians (and the reverse).110 Erik Herrmann has written a detailed examination of Luther’s early interpretation of the law in Galatians 3 and 4.
 Analyzing Luther’s earliest lectures from 1513 to his postils in 1522, Herrmann documents a fundamental change in his interpretation of Galatians, indicative of a new theological and hermeneutical perspective on Paul.111

 In the effort to better understand the nature and timing of Luther’s theological development a few studies made some close observations on Luther’s Hebrews lecture.
 Most important was Axel Gyllenkrok’s 1952 study on justification and the certainty of salvation, and Ernst Bizer’s Fides ex auditu in 1958.112 Kenneth Hagen also published a study of Luther’s lectures on Hebrews, A Theology of Testament in the Young Luther (1974).113 Attending to his exegetical sources, Hagen interprets Luther against the backdrop of the patristic and medieval exegetical tradition.
 He concludes that Luther’s concept of faith is shaped by the way the Epistle to the Hebrews talks of “testament,” especially as Luther engages the late medieval theology of covenant (pactum).